edxu96/FreqControl/docs/1-control.tex.md

 $$ \Delta L = - B \Delta f $$

 because $P^{\text{new}} + L^{\text{new}} = (P^{\text{set}} + L^{\text{set}}) + (\Delta L - B \Delta f) = 0$ and $P^{\text{set}} + L^{\text{set}} = 0$.

+Instead, if $\Delta f$ is unknown, it can be calculated by:

+$$ \Delta f = - \Delta L / B $$

+If some generator trips, the system frequency bias will change accordingly, and the new steady state will be based on $B^{\text{new}}$.

+Infinite systems refer to those with the following features:

+- large interconnected system
+- dictates the frequency, while the unit only controls its power
+- any frequency change influences the power production of the units

 ## Appendix